ltaziri/Hackbright-FinalProject/README.md

 ### <a name="user"></a>User Homepage
 ---
 Crafters can opt into numerous groups based on their interests.
-Their homepage serves as a dashboard to view all participating groups.
-There is also a message board on the right that shows pending group invites and user admin messages.
+Their homepage serves as a dashboard to view all the groups they are participating in.
+There is also a message board that shows pending group invites and user admin messages.
 All of this information is retrieved from the PostgressSQL database via multiple SQLAlchemy database queries in Flask.

 ![User Homepage](https://raw.githubusercontent.com/ltaziri/Hackbright-FinalProject/master/static/README_Images/User.png)